ipfs/kubo/README.md

 #### Solus

-In solus, go-ipfs is available in the main repository as [go-ipfs](https://dev.getsol.us/source/go-ipfs/repository/master/).
+In solus, kubo (go-ipfs) is available in the main repository as [go-ipfs](https://dev.getsol.us/source/go-ipfs/repository/master/).

 ```